Guidelines

 Reproducibility: A cornerstone of open science is the ability to reproduce research results.
 Even though the inherent non-deterministic nature of LLMs is a strength in many use cases, its impact on reproducibility is a challenge.
 To enable reproducibility, researchers

-MAY disable non-determinism by setting the temperature to 0 and stating a seed value if the research allows for it
+• MAY disable reduce output variability by setting the temperature to 0 and stating a seed value and fingerprint if the research and the LLM provider allows for it.

 Besides non-determinism, the behavior of an LLM depends on many external factors, such as model version, API updates, or prompt variations.
 To ensure reproducibility, researchers